CloudCannon/Academy/_posts/2017-02-06-string-filters-in-liquid.md

 ![Upcase](/images/tutorials/string-filters/upcase.png){: .screenshot}

-Below is a list of all the liquid string filters available.
+Below is a list of all the Liquid string filters available.
 Head over to the [Jekyll Cheat Sheet](http://cheat.jekyll.tips) to see all filters you can use.

 <table class="filter-table">
 	<tr>